What to Expect

 What city is the property located in?

 Where is your tank located?
-Are your lids buried? (we require the lids to be uncovered before we arrive)
+Are your lids buried?
+(We require the lids to be uncovered before we arrive.)

 When was the last time the tank was pumped?